What is Colourimetry?

 Both adults and children alike can be affected by visual stress.
 As we become accustomed to reading and writing, the task is more familiar to us and the condition may go undetected in adults.

-By placing coloured filters over text or by wearing colour-tinted lenses in spectacles, many visual stress sufferers can experience a significant difference in their reading ability.
+By placing coloured filters over text or by wearing colour-tinted lenses in spectacles, many visual stress sufferers can experience a significant improvement in their reading ability.
 Successful testing can dramatically improve reading accuracy, comfort and speed.
 Please note that our colour-tinted lenses are customised, and not available ready-made in store.